centreon/centreon-documentation/en/monitoring/pluginpacks.md

 ### Installing the plugin

 The monitoring procedure contains an **Installation** section that explains how to install the plugin (with an online or an offline license).
-Install the plugin on each poller that will execute the plugins.
+Install the plugin on each poller that will execute the plugin checks.

 The installation command looks like this: